Home » Recipe Index » Asian Snack Recipes – Sweet & Savory Snack Ideas » Bolen Pisang (Indonesian Banana Pastry with Chocolate & Cheese)

 What is Bolen Pisang?

-No trip to Bandung—the vibrant capital of West Java—is complete without tasting Bolen Pisang, the city’s legendary banana pastry.
-This flaky pastry has become a must-buy souvenir, sold in neatly packed boxes at nearly every bakery in this small city.
+No trip to Bandung, the vibrant capital of West Java, is complete without tasting bolen pisang, the city’s legendary banana pastry.
+It’s often sold in neatly packed boxes at local bakeries, making it a favorite souvenir.

-Imagine buttery, crispy puff pastry hugging caramelized bananas, oozing with melted cheese or rich chocolate filling.
-The perfect balance of sweet and salty, soft and crunchy—one bite will make you want more!
+Imagine buttery, flaky pastry hugging caramelized bananas, oozing with melted cheese or rich chocolate filling.
+The perfect balance of sweet and savory, soft and crisp—one bite and you’ll want more.

 A Taste of History